 Volumetrics is the most popular use case for drones on any worksite.
 For many construction companies that operate their own quarries, drone-captured data is the affordable source of timely and accurate information on volumes.

 Instead of relying on outsourced survey teams or walking around each site with a GPS rover, you can now fly a drone and capture an entire site usually in a couple hours or less, depending on the size.
 Once the data has been uploaded and processed, you can get accurate cut/fill volumes and other survey analytics necessary for planning and tracking job progress.

-Capturing data regularly is also useful on site when it comes to earthworks.
+Capturing data regularly is also useful on site when it comes to earthwork.
 If you’re moving dirt around, you need to be able to quickly calculate the volume of material to be moved.
 3D drone-data surveys let you track earth-moving operations safely and more economically than with traditional walkthroughs.

-Compare your construction site against the design
+Compare your construction site against design

 If you’re actively moving earth, regular drone surveys allow you to compare current ground levels against the plan and identify anything going off-track.